 - Nurse Mentors

 There’s never been a better time to be a nurse.
-South Mountain Community College, in cooperation with Phoenix, offers one of the foremost bilingual nursing programs in which students from all cultural backgrounds can participate.
-The healthcare market is growing each day and there is a high demand for bilingual nurses in the medical industry.
+South Mountain Community College, in cooperation with Phoenix College, offers one of the foremost bilingual nursing programs in the southwest, in which students from all cultural backgrounds may participate.
+The healthcare market is growing each day and there is high demand for bilingual nurses in the medical industry.

-This page is designed for the current Bilingual Nursing Fellow to access forms, important dates, and accomplishments.
+This page is designed for current Bilingual Nursing Fellows to access forms, important dates, and accomplishments.
 We encourage all current BNFP Fellows to utilize the page to keep informed.